Binary interaction methods for high dimensional global optimization and machine learning: Conclusions

 The numerical experiments reported have demonstrated the excellent performance of the KBO technique both in the case of high dimensional problems with benchmark test functions, and in the case of applications to machine learning.
 It is remarkable that the method can achieve good success rates also in the cases where no global information is used in the dynamics, namely there is only limited communication restricted to particles interacting by pairs.
 In this case, convergence to the global minimum can be seen as an emerging phenomena of a very simple dynamic where particles are not forced to converge towards a collective estimate of the global minimum.

-From a mathematical viewpoint, due to the difficulties involved in a detailed study of the Boltzmann optimization model, we mostly limited ourselves to consider the convergence to global minimum of the corresponding mean-field limit.
+On the other hand, from a mathematical viewpoint, the case with only local information is more difficult and convergence to global minimum requires more restrictive conditions on the parameters.
+These restrictions, however, become less stringent as soon as the method is used in combination with global information.
 In the sequel we plan to address our attention more specifically to the analysis of the Monte Carlo algorithms used in the KBO implementation and to the possible extension of the present methodology to non homogeneous dynamics in the spirit of particle swarm optimization as in \cite{gp20}.